damsheer/damsheer.GitHub.io/index.md

 <br/>
 * Sparse/Dense Matrix Multiplication
 <br/>
-* AI for HPC, or HPC for AI
+* Machine Learning for HPC and HPC for Machine Learning

 <!---
 I like hardcore programming and I really want to do some research on the system area.